 No matter what is happening in the world, I know that one of the biggest challenges I — and you — face is stepping away from the siren call of “busy”.
 And since I know that confession is (often) good for the soul, here goes: I haven’t been writing much lately.
-Yes, I’m still writing a weekly piece for this space and a weekly love note to those on my list, but I’ve been telling myself that I don’t have time to really dive into my novel.
+Yes, I’m still writing new articles for this blog.
+And the newsletter.
+But I’ve been telling myself that I don’t have time to really dive into writing that next book.
 That I’m too busy with other tasks.
 But the truth is: I need to get off the merry go round.

 It’s not hard for me to get caught in the cycle.
 I hop on and spin around and tell myself that I’m too busy to get off and get stuff done.
 And I don’t want to get off, no matter how tired I am, because busy is addictive.
 But it’s also exhausting, stressful, and keeping me from what I’m passionate about.
 So, here’s what I’m going to do to hop off the merry go round of too much to do and too little time.
 I invite you to play along with me with these five steps.

 One – Get off the merry go round by not using “busy” as a badge of honor.

 Decisions are powerful, my darling.
 When you decide you will no longer use “busy” as a badge of honor, you’ll be well on your way to hopping off that merry go round.